-For the year ended 31 March 2020, the Group recorded a total revenue of approximately HK\$145.4 million, representing a decrease of approximately 12.8% as compared to approximately HK\$166.7 million for the year ended 31 March 2019.
-Such decrease was mainly attributable to the Sino-US trade war, Hong Kong's ongoing social unrest and the outbreak of coronavirus disease which have adversely affected the Hong Kong economy, as well as the investment and consumption sentiments of the general public.
+For the year ended 31 March 2021, the Group recorded a total revenue of approximately HK\$147.0 million, representing an increase of approximately 1.1% as compared to approximately HK\$145.4 million for the year ended 31 March 2020.

-The Group's revenue was mainly derived from the sale of tile products (including porcelain, ceramic and mosaic tiles), which accounted for approximately 91.7% and 91.8% of the Group's total revenue for the years ended 31 March 2020 and 2019 respectively; and the remaining represented the sale of bathroom fixtures and other products.
+The Group's revenue was mainly derived from the sale of tile products (including porcelain, ceramic and mosaic tiles), which accounted for approximately 85.3% and 91.7% of the Group's total revenue for the years ended 31 March 2021 and 2020 respectively; and the remaining represented the sale of bathroom fixtures and other products.

-In terms of sales channels, the Group's revenue was mainly derived from retail sales which accounted for approximately 79.6% and 77.3% of the Group's total revenue for the years ended 31 March 2020 and 2019 respectively; and the remaining mainly represented revenue from sales to project customers and PRC distributors.
+In terms of sales channels, the Group's revenue was mainly derived from retail sales which accounted for approximately 70.0% and 79.6% of the Group's total revenue for the years ended 31 March 2021 and 2020 respectively.